 Conflict checking software

-A third suggestion is Faster Suite, a Clio Manage integration that is extremely popular in the Clio Co-Counsel Facebook group.
-It has a feature that, with the click of a button and a few search terms, will run a conflict check.
+Faster Suite, a Clio Manage integration, has a feature that, with the click of a button and a few search terms, will run a conflict check.
 It will search contacts, matters, matter notes, billing records, and anything else you specify, and generate a report.
 This is my personal favorite because it turns a conflict check into a thirty-second process.
 It also creates notes for me, and is so simple that pretty much anyone can do it.

 There is also a dedicated list of various types of conflict checking software provided by US Legal.

 Pick a law firm conflict checking system (and actually use it)

 It isn’t news to lawyers that they need to have a conflict check system in place.
 We all heard it in law school, during bar prep, and at countless CLEs.
 However, more lawyers are switching firms throughout their careers.
 Keeping a meticulous record of who you’ve represented and any other relevant contacts is more critical than ever.

 At the heart of it, law firm conflict checking is about consistency.
 Whether you use a dedicated tool, spreadsheet, or even binders, make sure to update your database regularly.
 Be thorough with your searches, and keep a record of any conflict checking you do for each case.
 Your practice—and your clients—will thank you.

 Note: The information in this article only applies to US practices.
 This post is provided for informational purposes only.
 It does not constitute legal, business, or accounting advice.